 Founding member, Matt Hawkins, reinstated Penn State Phi Beta Lambda, Mu Alpha Rho Chapter, in 2006.
 Under the Penn State Smeal College of Business, this club has become a premier organization that offers professional networking and career preparation opportunities.
 PBL offers all majors at Penn State the opportunity to advance their business and professional education beyond the classroom.
 Penn State PBL is a co-ed business fraternity and is under the governing body of the Smeal College of Business: Business Fraternity Council alongside four other organizations.

-Penn State PBL has three pillars: professional, philanthropic, and social.
-We believe that these three components contain the necessary skillset required for all working professionals both in their careers and in their everyday lives.
+Penn State PBL has four pillars: professional, philanthropic, social, and competition.
+We believe that these four components contain the necessary skillset required for all working professionals both in their careers and in their everyday lives.
 We strive as an organization to let our knowledge and ethics shine through in everything we do.

 FBLA & PBL History

 Hamden L. Forkner of Teachers College, Columbia University in New York City, proposes to business teachers across the country that a national organization is needed for the thousands of business clubs in the nation's high schools and colleges.

 The National Council for Business Education sponsors the proposed student organization.
 Committees are appointed to formulate the organization's general plans.
 The name "Future Business Leaders of America" is selected for the organization.

 An experimental chapter is chartered in Johnson City, Tennessee on February 3.
 By the end of the year, 39 chapters are added, and another 38 chapters join over the next four years.